Last Updated on Samuel Franklinby

 Co-op Tier: B

-The Firebug uses the power of fire to deal with waves of Zeds and has a playstyle that is more chaotic than other classes given their focus on running right up to the enemy when using their mostly flame weapon options for direct, area of effect and damage over time.
+The Firebug uses the power of fire to deal with waves of Zeds and has a playstyle that is more chaotic than other KF2 classes given their focus on running right up to the enemy while using their mostly flame weapon options for direct, area of effect and damage over time.
 In time the Firebug does get access to cannons and rifles that can alter their role in a team by flipping your target priorities around and do allow you to adjust to your team.
-Crawlers and Bloats are regularly on your target list though and this is reflected in your bonus experience for dealing with this staple ZEDs that can slow your team progress.
+Crawlers and Bloats are regularly on your target list though and this is reflected in your bonus experience for dealing with these staple ZEDs that can slow your team progress.

-For perks the Firebug gains greatly from advancement as you’ll be able to lower the damage your own fire deals to you that can unlock some unique strategies and allow you to adopt an even more chaotic lifestyle.
+For perks the Firebug gains greatly from advancement as you’ll be able to lower the damage your own fire deals to you that can unlock some unique strategies and allow you to adopt an even more chaotic playstyle.
 Perks also boost your starting ammo along with the usual array of reload and damage buffs for your weapons with perk skills doubling down with choices to focus on ground fire attacks or direct burning and boost your area of effect potential further.

-The strengths of the Firebug in Killing Floor 2 are clear in your design with efficient ways to tackle large number of ZEDs (small and large) with the power of flame and spread that damage further with perk choices.
+The strengths of the Firebug in Killing Floor 2 are clear in your design with efficient ways to tackle a large number of ZEDs (small and large) with the power of flame and spread that damage further with perk choices.
 When necessary you can also call on your later weapons options like the Microwave Gun to contribute to enemy clearance in different ways although these are limited in their own ways.
 Herein lies the main Firebug weakness that you can simply not be effective against all enemy types at all times so you need to be well supported to fill in the gaps.

 For solo this means the Firebug has many struggles ahead of them where it is difficult to clear waves regularly so is not a top tier choice as a result.
-This does carry over to the co-operative realm too where Firebugs are useful for some waves but need to be carried through other waves and while this balances out in the long run given they are simply so effective in the right waves it creates a lumpy sense of progression that doesn’t feel quite right.
+This also carries over to the co-operative realm where Firebugs are useful for some waves but need to be carried through other waves and while this balances out in the long run given they are simply so effective in the right waves it creates a lumpy sense of progression that doesn’t feel quite right.